FYamazaki/CarND-Path-Planning-Project/README.md

 I started a code from Aaron's code in 'Project Q&A'.
 With this code, ego-vehicle already keep its lane and change lanes without the exceeding speed, an maximum of acceleration and jerk.
 It is only missing checking next lane when it changes a lane.

 ### Implemantation
-I added a function called 'isCarClose()', which checks if specified lane has a car between 30m ahead and 30m behind.
-And I called 'isCarClose()' when ego-vehicle tries to change lanes.
+I added a function called ['isCarClose()'][1], which checks if specified lane has a car between 30m ahead and 30m behind.
+And I called ['isCarClose()'][2] when ego-vehicle tries to change lanes.
+[1]: src/main.cc#175
+[2]: src/main.cc#312

 1. highway map
-I ploted X, Y from highway_map.csv to make sure that X, Y is global coordinate.
+I plotted X, Y from highway_map.csv to make sure that X, Y is global coordinate.
 ![Alt](pictures/highway_ma_xy.png "highway map XY")

 ### Discussion
 I wanted to use a cost function and finite state machine.
-This is a snapshot after 10min. drive.
+But this code works well.
+The below is a snapshot after 10min.
 ![Alt](pictures/simulator.png "simulator after 10min")

 ### Simulator.